-Chances of Spain’s two right-wing parties teaming up to form a coalition government increased on Wednesday when Mariano Rajoy, the acting prime minister and leader of the largest faction, agreed to submit the demands of the junior Ciudadanos party to a membership vote.
+Chances of Spain’s two right-wing parties teaming up to form a coalition government improved on Wednesday, when Mariano Rajoy, the acting prime minister, agreed to submit the demands of the smaller Ciudadanos party to a membership vote.

-Rajoy told a news conference that he would ask his party’s executive committee, which is made up mostly of loyalists, to vote next week on whether or not to accept a six-point political reform plan proposed on Tuesday by Ciudadanos leader Albert Rivera.
+Rajoy told a news conference that he would ask his party’s executive committee, which is made up mostly of loyalists, to vote next week on whether or not to accept six political reforms demanded by Ciudadanos leader Albert Rivera.

-Rivera’s demands include ending judicial privileges for elected officials, canceling amnesties and pardons in corruption investigations and limiting the prime minister’s mandate.
+Rivera’s proposals include ending judicial privileges for elected officials, canceling amnesties and pardons in corruption investigations and limiting the prime minister’s mandate.

 He also wants Rajoy’s conservative People’s Party to expel members who have been implicated in graft scandals.